Meet the NSTA Leadership

 Currently, as an adjunct professor at the University of Nebraska Omaha, she teaches a graduate course in science education and an administrative leadership course.
 Mulkerrin has also published works on a myriad of topics including STEM careers, job shadowing, professional learning, and collaborative initiatives between informal and formal education.
 She received her master’s and PhD degrees from the University of Nebraska Omaha, and her undergraduate degree from the University of Nebraska at Lincoln.
 Before joining the Omaha Zoo and Aquarium, she taught high school biology and zoology for six years in Omaha Public Schools.

 Dr. Elizabeth Allan

-Dr. Elizabeth "Beth" Allan is the president of the National Science Teaching Association (NSTA).
-She began serving her one-year term on June 1, 2020.
-Allan is currently Professor of Biology and Coordinator of the Secondary Science Education program at the University of Central Oklahoma in Edmond, Oklahoma.
+Dr. Elizabeth “Beth” Allan is the retiring president of the National Science Teaching Association (NSTA).
+Allan is currently Professor of Biology and Coordinator of the Secondary Science Education program at the University of Central Oklahoma (UCO) in Edmond, Oklahoma.

 An NSTA member since 2005, Allan has contributed extensively to the association.
-She has served as a division director (college division) on NSTA's board of directors; worked on several committees, panels, and tasks forces; is an NSTA Press® author, was the post-secondary strand leader for the 2019 STEM Forum & Expo; served as a national judge for the Disney Planet Challenge; and has presented several sessions at NSTA national and area conferences.
+She has served as a division director (for the College Division) on NSTA’s Board of Directors; worked on several committees, panels, and task forces; is an NSTA Press author; was the postsecondary strand leader for the 2019 STEM Forum & Expo; served as a national judge for the Disney Planet Challenge; and has presented sessions at NSTA national and area conferences.

-Allan earned a bachelor's degree in zoology from the University of Oklahoma in 1983, received a master's from University of California, Riverside (UCR) in 1990, and earned her Ph.D. from UCR in 1997.
+Allan earned a bachelor’s degree in zoology from the University of Oklahoma in 1983, received a master’s degree from University of California, Riverside (UCR) in 1990, and earned her PhD from UCR in 1997.

 Dr. Erika Shugart